 For many people, super represents a substantial part of their total wealth.
 However, super (and any life insurance held in super) doesn't automatically form part of your estate.
-When you pass away, your super can be paid to certain eligible dependents (see page 13) or your legal personal representative.
+When you pass away, your super can be paid to certain eligible dependents (see page 13) or your legal personal representative (ie your estate).